mautic/developer-documentation-new/docs/themes/legacy.rst

 The section holds and wraps the content.
 It can be any block HTML element with attribute ``data-section="1"``.

-..
-Notice:: Center and add a fixed width consistent with all other sections to the element.
+.. note:: Center and add a fixed width consistent with all other sections to the element.

 .. code-block:: html